Action steps

 Action Steps

-- Build support through community outreach!
-Check in with your local health centers, food pantries and faith communities.
-Encourage them to contact their Representative, Senator and the Governor to fund state-SNAp benefits. - We encourage you to include in your letters individual stories or case examples as those are the most powerful.
+We encourage you to include in your letters individual stories or case examples as those are the most powerful.
 Here’s examples of testimony, examples of individual stories we've posted and research documenting the harm.

 Questions?
 Email Pat Baker or Tasmiah Ahmad, Massachusetts Law Reform Institute, at PBaker@mlri.org. or TAhmad@mlri.org